Ninja Commando: Release

 Ninja Commando was originally released for the Neo Geo arcade machines on May 29, 1992.
-The Neo Geo CD was released on October 31, 1994.
+The Neo Geo CD version was released on October 31, 1994.

-The game has been re-released on the Wii's Virtual Console in North America on July 14, 2008 (though the Wii Virtual Console version, like most other Neo Geo games, only allows three continues per player, which makes the game very difficult to complete without saving progress).
+The game was re-released on the Wii's Virtual Console in North America on July 14, 2008 (though the Wii Virtual Console version, like most other Neo Geo games, only allows three continues per player, which makes the game very difficult to complete without saving progress).
 It was also re-released in December 2008 as one of five games in the PlayStation 2 game compilation ADK Damashii.
-The highest score is by Ian Albrecht with 177,150 points.

 Reception

 In Japan, Game Machine listed Ninja Commando on their June 15, 1992 issue as being the eleventh most-successful table arcade unit of the month, outperforming titles such as Raiden.
 RePlay also reported the game to be the tenth most-popular arcade game at the time.
 The title was generally well received.
-The game's review in GamePro praised its "phenomenal!" graphics and called it overall "an excellent two-player cart" that "does an excellent job of filling the void of top-view fun-and-gun game in the Neo-Geo library."
+The game's review in GamePro praised its "phenomenal!" graphics and called it overall "an excellent two-player cart" for Neo-Geo system.
 Three staff members of Game Informer rated Ninja Commando, respectively, 6.75, 8.0, and 8.75 out of 10.
 Famicom Tsūshin scored the Neo Geo version of the game a 25 out of 40.